kitsune-soc/docs/src/content/docs/en/running/installation.md

 ```

-Now cd out of the directory and back into the main one.
+Now move out of the directory and back into the main one.
 Then build the binaries in release mode.
 To do this run the following command:

 ```bash